jhwa426/STATS-220/README.md

 ## How to pass the courese?

-- The 5 best way to pass the courese
+- The 5 best ways to pass the courese

 1. Attend **_all lectures_**!
 2. Complete a weekly **_lab_** and **_quiz_**!